IrennaLumbuun/realtime-calculator/README.md

-# Sezzle-2020-Calculator
-This is the source code for my sezzle take-home coding project.

 ## What it does
 A web app that logs calculations as they happen and shares those calculations with everyone connected to the app.